Diagnosing Migraines and Headaches With MRI

 - Claustrophobia (fear of closed or narrow spaces)

 How Do I Prepare for the MRI Scan?

 - Allow about 2 hours for your MRI exam.
 In most cases, the procedure takes 40 to 80 minutes, during which several dozen images may be obtained.

-- Personal items such as your watch, wallet, including any credit cards with magnetic strips (they will be erased by the magnet), and jewelry should be left at home if possible, or removed prior to the MRI scan.
+- Personal items such as a watch, wallet, including any credit cards with magnetic strips (they will be erased by the magnet), and jewelry should be left at home if possible, or removed prior to the MRI scan.

 What Happens Before the MRI Scan?

-What Happens During the MRI Exam?
+What Happens During a MRI Exam?